DeanLeong/css-responsive-design-lesson/README.md

 Remember the different types of selectors?

 1. Simple Selectors (ie: `div`, `.class`, or `#id` names)
-1. Pseudo Class Selectors (ie: `link:hover`, `input:required`, `input:not(required)`)
+1. Pseudo Class Selectors (`selector:pseudo-class`, ie: `button:hover` or `input:required`)
-1. Pseudo Element Selectors (ie:
+1. Pseudo Element Selectors (`selector::pseudo-element`, ie: `p::first-letter` or  `p::after`
-1. Combinator (Descendant, Child, Sibling) Selectors (ie: `div > p`)
+1. Combinator Selectors (Multi, Descendant, Child, Adjacent Sibling, General Sibling) (ie: `,`, ` `, `>`, `+`, `~`)

-Specificity

 ### Organizing Your Stylesheet

-Personal Preferences (Alphabetic?
+Organizing a global stylesheet often comes down to personal preferences.
+(Alphabetic?
 By specificity?
 What about pseudo classes and media queries?
 A single global sheet or multiple sheets?
-Component styling?)
+Component-based styling?)

-Never, never, never repeat the same selector with the same specificity.
+Organizaton can be particularly important when you have thousands of lines– but one quick note: Never, never repeat the same selector with the same specificity.
 (Media queries take a higher specificity, so of course that's allowed.)

 ***